zhouyiheng11/CSC210/csc210-proposal.md

-Name of the Application: Dragon Slayer
+Name of the Application: Food Miner
 ---------------------------------------------------------------------
 Introduction:
 ---------------------------------------------------------------------